fliu2021/JAM2/README.md

     ./jam

-You can get 2 event2 within 5 second.
+You can get 2 events within 5 second.

 # RUN JAM2(on a cluster)
 1. To simulate JAM2 with lambda potential with a cluster, download the the main.cxx and run.sh in this repo: